top of page

 Welcome!

-Our lab is focused on three primary research areas to tackle these challenges and advance therapeutics to the clinic for patients with neurological disease, with a specific focus on newborns and children.
-These three research thrusts are: (1) develop tunable, developmentally appropriate living tissue models of brain disease; (2) establish design principles for therapeutic delivery to the brain; and (3) evaluate therapeutics for improving brain health in newborns and children in clinically relevant animal models of brain disease, which can then be translated to human disease.
+Our Approach: Our lab is focused on three primary research areas to tackle these challenges and advance therapeutics to the clinic for patients with neurological disease, with a specific focus on newborns and children.
+These three research thrusts are: (1) develop tunable, developmentally appropriate living tissue models of brain disease; (2) establish design principles for therapeutic delivery to the brain; and (3) evaluate therapeutics for improving brain health in newborns and children in clinically relevant animal models of brain disease.
+We use a combination of neuroscience, nanotechnology, data science, and imaging tools to study the brain in response to injury or disease and develop effective therapeutics that can be translated to treat human neurological disease.
+To learn more about our research projects, tools, training, and collaborations, check out one of the areas below!

 Land and People Acknowledgement

-At the University of Washington, we carry out our research and work, learn, and teach on the land of the Coast Salish peoples.
-The land which touches the shared waters of all tribes and bands within the Duwamish, Puyallup, Suquamish, Tulalip and Muckleshoot nations.
+At the University of Washington, we carry out our research and work, learn, and teach on the land of the Coast Salish peoples; this land touches the shared waters of all tribes and bands within the Duwamish, Puyallup, Suquamish, Tulalip and Muckleshoot nations.

 We pay our respect to this land, its shared waters, and those who have been stewards of this land throughout generations into present day, and we honor with gratitude the Indigenous peoples who actively create, shape, and contribute to our communities today.